1. Writing a Multi Layer Feedforward Neural Network from Scratch

 save_model(m)

-Note that, we are not saving parameters on encrypted form and neither we are saving it on different files.
+Note that, we are not saving parameters on encrypted form and neither are we saving it on different files.

 vars(obj)

-allows us to create a dictionary fromattrib:value
+allows us to create a dictionary from theattrib:value

 to_save

-is a list of all the attributes that we need to predict a model. - Still we haven't implemented a way to check if saved model is compiled or not.
+is a list of all the attributes that we need to predict a model. - Still we haven't implemented a way to check if the saved model is compiled or not.
 But we do need a

 predict